FichteFoll/CSScheme/README.md

 ## Other Efforts for Easing Color Scheme Creation

-Please note that all these aim to work directly on `.tmTheme` files and will not work together with CSScheme since it does not yet support converting existing schemes to CSS (and will never convert to SCSS).
+Please note that all these work directly on `.tmTheme` files.

 - <https://github.com/facelessuser/ColorSchemeEditor/> - Cross platform Python
   application for editing color schemes in a GUI